 Since people are on their phones more frequently in order to stay connected to the world, this is an ideal time to utilize SMS marketing to thoughtfully engage with customers.
 Below are four cannabis texting tips dispensaries in all markets should be mindful of during this outbreak:

 People are especially concerned about their health and safety right now, and cannabis businesses must do their part to alleviate customers’ fears.
-Dispensaries must proactively communicate the measures they are taking to prevent possible transmission of the virus in their communities.
-This may include updated policies on store capacity limits, store sanitation, delivery or curbside pickup options and retail staff health and hygiene.
+Dispensaries must proactively communicate the measures they are taking to prevent the possible transmission of the virus in their communities.
+This may include updated policies on store capacity limits, store sanitation, delivery or curbside pickup options, and retail staff health and hygiene.

 Remember, just because dispensaries are essential businesses does not necessarily mean customers want to risk leaving their homes to buy their favorite products.
 Retailers that are transparent about safety measures and convey how much they value the well-being of their customers are more likely to drive dispensary brand loyalty during this period.

 Retailers with an existing e-commerce platform should urge their customers to order online to encourage social distancing practices.
 Dispensaries can text customers with a link to their online shop and include a discount code or bonus rewards points that can be applied to their first order.
 Businesses that operate in states that allow delivery should also consider waiving or lowering delivery fees.